uclhal/Data-Science-for-Docs/03-lesson-03-getting-data-into-r.md

 1. Find the *path* to your file.
 We covered file paths in [lesson 1](00-lesson-00-intro.html#files-and-directories), and this is just the formal address of your file on your computer.
+A quick way to do this in `R` is to use the `file.choose` function.
 2. We will take the *path* you have generated and name it `myfile`.
 3. We will use a *function* called `read_csv` from the `readr` library to import the data into a data frame (which we in turn name `df`